 print(armies, len(roll_probs[armies]))

 In our previous post on dice rolls, we looked at the distribution of the sum of six-sided dice.
 For Risk, we need to generate the full Cartesian product of possible dice outcomes, because we are comparing the attacker and defender dice individually.
-That’s why the number of outcomes for each set of dice is 6^n, where n is the number of dice rolled.
+That’s why the number of outcomes for each set of dice is , where is the number of dice rolled.

 Attacker versus Defender Rolls